From Port Klang Cruise To Kuala Lumpur City Sightseeing Tour

 December to February

-This period offers slightly cooler temperatures and lower humidity, making it ideal for outdoor activities and sightseeing.
+This period offers cooler temperatures and lower humidity, making it ideal for outdoor activities and sightseeing.
+The city is lively with various festivals and events.

 Practical Information